ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Explicit support for transport-specific features to be applied should that particular transport be part of a chosen Protocol Stack;

+- Support for using additional information about the networks over which an endpoint can operate (e.g. Provisioning Domain (PvD) information {{RFC7556}}), to inform the selection between alternate network paths;

 - Explicit support for security properties as first-order transport features, and for configuration of cryptographic identities and transport security parameters persistent across multiple Connections; and